xNexus-ACS/CustomPermissions/README.md

 # CustomPermissions

-This plugin is a patch for Exiled.Permissions.dll to create Utils
+This plugin is a patch for Exiled.Permissions.dll

 Exiled 5-beta5 required